“Where the heck are you?” Stacy demanded through the phone.

 Dolly was harder to rouse out of bed, her elderly body protesting louder than his, but he got them both going and headed over to Stacy’s.

-She stood watching out the window and threw open the door when he stepped onto the porch.
+She stood watching out the window.
+The moment he stepped onto the porch, she whipped open the door.
 “Took you long enough.”

 “Don’t push it,” Dan grumbled and headed straight for the coffee pot.